fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet ﷺ   answered this question by first stating that Allāh's Existence does not have a beginning, i.e., He is Eternal.
 There is no one attributed with eternity other than Him.
 In other words, nothing existed eternally except Allāh, and Allāh created everything, i.e., He brought all the creation from non-existence into existence.

+One of the most beautiful passages in the Quran reads:

+    Allah is the Light (noor) of the heavens and the earth.
+    The Parable of His Light (noor) is as if there were a Niche and within it a Lamp (misbah): the Lamp (misbah) enclosed in Glass: the glass as it were a brilliant star:
+    Lit from a blessed Tree, an Olive, neither of the east nor of the west, whose oil is well-nigh luminous,
+    though fire scarce touched it:
+    Light (noor) upon Light (noor)!
+    God does guide whom He will to His Light (noor):
+    God does set forth Parables for men: and God does know all things.
+    Quran, surah An-Noor (The Light) 24:35

 </details><details><summary>

 ## First Creations: Water, Throne, The Pen and The Tablet